University of Technology Sydney

 BUS.2.2 Demonstrate ability to work independently and with others as a member of a team to achieve an agreed goal.

-BUS.3.1 Make judgements and business decisions consistent with the principles of social responsibility, inclusion and knowledge of Indigenous peoples.
+BUS.3.1 Make judgements and business decisions consistent with the principles of social responsibility and inclusion.

 BUS.4.1 Apply technical and professional skills to operate effectively in business.